Sotravil/pychat/README.md

----

 # pychat - Console Chat Client

-`pychat` is a console-based chat client for connecting to a Python chat server.
-It provides real-time communication in a global chatroom by default and offers features like user profiles, friend requests, and a notifications dashboard for managing interactions.
+`pychat` is a console-based chat client designed to connect to a Python-powered chat server.
+It offers robust features such as global chat, private messaging, group chats, user profiles, and a notifications dashboard for managing interactions.

 ---

 ## **Features**

-- **Global Chatroom**:
+### **Global Chatroom**
-  - Default chatroom where all connected users can send and receive messages.
+- A default chatroom where all connected users can communicate in real time.

-- **User Profiles**:
-  - View other users' profiles and manage your own.
-- **Friend Requests**:
-  - Add other users as friends and accept/decline friend requests.
-- **Notifications**:
-  - A dashboard section to view and manage friend requests or system messages.
-- **Inbox**:
+### **Private Messaging**
 - Send and receive private messages with your friends.
+- One-on-one conversations for personalized interactions.

+### **Group Chats**
+- Create and join group chats for topic-specific discussions.
+- Manage group members and collaborate with like-minded users.

+### **User Profiles**
+- View and manage your profile information.
+- Check other users’ profiles to learn more about them.

+### **Friend Requests**
+- Add users as friends and accept/decline friend requests.
+- Build your network and chat privately with friends.

+### **Notifications Dashboard**
+- Manage friend requests and system notifications in one place.

+### **Inbox**
+- View and manage private and group conversations.
+- Continue conversations with your friends or groups from the main menu.

 ---